Habbo-Analytics/.github/readme.md

 <div align="center">

-### ⭐ Star our repositories if you find them useful!
+### ⭐ Star our repositories if you find them useful

 **Made with 💙 for the Habbo community**